 Software: Free.
 Cloud-based: $30–190/month*

-Instead of having to rely on coding every aspect of your applications from scratch it makes sense to make user of some of these higher-level tools to handle many of your business-critical functions.
+Instead of having to rely on coding every aspect of your applications from scratch, it makes sense to make use of some of these higher-level tools to handle many of your business-critical functions.
+This is really only a small set of useful BaaS tools that exist which can help improve your development processes, and there are many other high-quality tools that can help improve your processes however these are some of the best that we’ve found.
+You can’t go wrong with any of these options.

 Originally written for and posted on https://dzone.com/articles/5-baas-tools-to-accelerate-application-development.